List of churches in Rogaland: Tungenes prosti

 This deanery (prosti) covers the central part of Rogaland county, in the area around the Boknafjorden.
-It includes the municipalities of Randaberg, Kvitsøy, and Sola, plus the eastern island portion of Stavanger.
-The deanery is headquartered in the village of Randaberg in the municipality of Randaberg.
+It includes the municipalities of Randaberg, Kvitsøy, and Sola, plus the eastern island portion of Stavanger Municipality.
+The deanery is headquartered in the village of Randaberg in Randaberg Municipality.

 The deanery was created in 1998 when the parishes in Randaberg and Kvitsøy were removed from the large Jæren prosti along with six parishes from the Stavanger domprosti (Madlamark, Hafrsfjord, Sunde, Tasta, Vardeneset, and Tjensvoll).
 In 2006, several other changes took place: the parish of Tjensvoll was moved to the new Ytre Stavanger prosti, all of the parishes in Sola were moved to this deanery from Sandnes prosti, and all of the parishes in Rennesøy and Finnøy were moved to this deanery from Søre Ryfylke prosti.